When Deep Purple Improbably Returned With ‘Perfect Strangers’

 Unfortunately, they weren't able to keep the momentum going.
 "Perfect Strangers pretty much wrote itself," the late Lord admitted to Modern Keyboard.
 "It was so glorious, because it was great to be back together after being apart for so many years.
 We had grins from ear to ear."

-But when it came time to construct the follow up, something had changed.
+When it came time to construct the follow up, however, something had changed.
 The just-be-yourself lessons of Perfect Strangers had been inexplicably forgotten.
 "The House of Blue Light [Deep Purple's 1987 follow-up] was a weird album and hard to put together," Lord added.
 "We made the massive mistake of trying to make our music current.
 We discovered that people didn’t want us to that.
 They wanted us to do what we do best.
 We’re Deep Purple – loud, proud, pure and simple."

 Jon Lord and Ian Paice Were in One of Rock’s Forgotten Supergroups